 In Illustrator, I made a black and white gradient at the approximate size of the curve or edge that needed shading.
 Then, with some manipulation, I would run the Phantasm filter on these gradients to create the vector halftone squares.
 These were then cropped using the shape of the letter’s extrude.

 Back in Glyphs, at high magnification I went around all the curved edges to correct any stray points.
 To reduce the overall file size of the font I also removed any redundant curve handles from squares positioned on the edges of curves.

-There were several intricate gradients to build, like in crotches of K and R, but many of the gradients could be shared across multiple shapes, and keyboard shortcuts sped up the process.
+There were several intricate gradients to build, like in crotches of 'K' and 'R', but many of the gradients were shared across multiple shapes, and keyboard shortcuts sped up the process.
 The last step was to even out the shading to avoid dark areas as much as possible.

 I admit that while producing the shading I cursed myself for deciding to make four weights, but the final result was worth it.
 The unusual approach to Rig’s design eventually led to its unique appearance.
 The character shapes, extrude depths and spacing have all been devised to complement each other and produce harmony within each weight.
 By allowing the tail to wag the dog in this way, Rig’s lively yet assured voice was forged.